srid/emanote/docs/guide/html-template/search.md

     frontmatter-handling: ignore
 ```

-This allows you to search by the tags present in the frontmatter, but you will also get potentially undesired results when searching words like `order` or `date`.

 The possible values are `ignore`, `omit` and `parse`.
 Default `omit`.
 See the Stork [docs](https://stork-search.net/docs/config-ref#frontmatter_handling).

+This allows you to search by your frontmatter metadata (eg: tags) instead of just markdown body.
+Note that you may also get undesired results when searching words including non-relevant parts of the YAML frontmatter, like `order` or `date`; this is why the default is `omit`.

 ## Known issues